Propaedeutic Year

 Implementation of the Propaedeutic Program

-Holy Trinity Seminary will begin offering this new stage of formation in the fall of 2023.
-All men entering Holy Trinity Seminary for their first year of formation this fall will spend a year in this propaedeutic stage prior to moving on to the discipleship stage of formation.
+Holy Trinity Seminary began offering this new stage of formation in the fall of 2023.
+All men who enter Holy Trinity Seminary for their first year of formation are required to spend a year in this propaedeutic stage prior to moving on to the discipleship stage of formation.

-The formation faculty is diligently working to develop a distinct horarium, scope and sequence for this additional required year of formation.
-To allow more time to focus on the human, spiritual and pastoral pillars of formation, propaedeutic seminarians will be enrolled in fewer academic classes each semester than seminarians in the discipleship stage.
+The formation faculty worked diligently to develop a distinct horarium, scope and sequence for this additional required year of formation.
+To allow more time to focus on the human, spiritual and pastoral pillars of formation, propaedeutic seminarians are enrolled in fewer academic classes each semester than seminarians in the discipleship stage.

-Father Paul Bechter has been appointed as the Director of the Propaedeutic Program, and Father Luke Turner, O.S.B. will serve as the resident Spiritual Director for the men in this stage of formation.
+Father Paul Bechter is the Director of the Propaedeutic Program, and Father Luke Turner, O.S.B. serves as the resident Spiritual Director for the men in this stage of formation.

-Holy Trinity Seminary has identified a hall within the seminary that allows for the distinct community space required by this new propaedeutic program, a hall which also provides direct access to the dormitory hall where the propaedeutic seminarians will reside.
+Holy Trinity Seminary has a designated hall within the seminary that allows for the distinct community space required by this new propaedeutic program, a hall which also provides direct access to the dormitory hall where the propaedeutic seminarians reside.

 The new altar was installed in the St. Joseph Oratory on Friday, July 14.